What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Immigration status: No inquiries are stipulated beyond those allowed or required by federal law.

 Social media: There are no statutory restrictions.
-Legislation has been introduced to prohibit employers from requesting applicants’ social media passwords, but it is yet to be enacted.
+Legislation has been introduced to prohibit employers from requesting candidates’ social media passwords, but it is yet to be enacted.

-Other: Massachusetts prohibits employers from requesting or requiring applicants and employees to take lie detector tests.
+Other: Massachusetts prohibits employers from requesting or requiring candidates and employees to take lie detector tests.
 A notice to this effect must be included on employment applications.
-Further, effective as of July 1, 2018 as part of the pay equity law, employers will not be permitted to ask the wage and salary history of job applicants.
+Further, effective as of July 1, 2018 as part of the pay equity law, employers will not be permitted to ask the wage and salary history of job candidates.

 What can employers do with regard to background checks and inquiries in Nevada?